3 suspects arrested after pizza delivery driver found shot dead in Chesapeake

 "The people that did this to my sister took away not only a sister, a daughter - they took away a mother of two young children who have to live with us with no mother for the rest of their life," Brainerd's sister said.

-The case is still under investigation, as more details come available they will be released.
+The case is still under investigation.
+As more details come available, they will be released.